Spy: The rugby rivals racing to fatherhood

 Two weeks ago, the Barretts also had a babymoon in Queenstown.
 Barrett's wife, Hannah, is due to give birth in September, when the couple will also welcome a baby girl.

-Hannah is famous for her celebration parties, and if her engagement and hen's parties are anything to go by, her baby shower will be a treat.
-They have a busy time ahead as they are due to fly out to Japan two months after the birth.
+Hannah is famous for her celebration parties, and if her engagement and hen's parties are anything to go by, her baby shower would have been a treat.
+The couple have a busy time ahead as they are due to fly out to Japan two months after the birth.

 When asked by a follower on Instagram if she was nervous about moving to Japan with a new baby, Hannah replied: "Not too nervous, trying to be relaxed about it.
 She will be about 2/2.5 months when we move and we are only going for six months, so I'm going to approach it like a long holiday.
 BB and I are both excited about heading back there.
 I absolutely love the culture, food and people and I think it's going to be really fun."